ashutosh-dhawan2003/Voxxa-Voice-Assistant/README.md

 ## Contributing

 If you'd like to contribute to Voxxa, feel free to fork the repository and submit a pull request.
 For major changes, please open an issue first to discuss what you would like to modify.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-This README provides a clear understanding of what the project is about, its functionalities, how to run it, and how others can contribute.